i-dubits/ITMO-Algorithms-course/Week_2/Readme.md

 ### Anti quicksort

 Find permutation of numbers from 1 to n on which quicksort will perform the maximum number of comparisons.
 If there are several such permutations, output any of them (1&le;n&le;10<sup>6</sup>).
+Pivot element is chosen to be the middle element of the array.

+*Time limit:* 2 seconds

+*Memory limit:* 256 MB

+*File:* `anti_quicksort.cpp`